-Sea urchin
+Sea Cucumber

-Uni Croquettes

-Minowamon is characterized by its underlying richness, accompanied by a natural, elegant aroma.
-It leaves a mellow gentle mouthfeel.
-It is great when paired with Japanese seafoods and we found it to work really well with the uni (sea urchin).
+Braised sea cucumber

+Daishichi Minowamon is a Junmai Daiginjo Kimoto, with its elegant rich umami, pairs well both with the earthy umami of the braise sauce, and the soft gelatinuous sweetness of the sea cucumber.

 Daishichi Junmai Daiginjo Minowamon [DAISHICHI SAKE BREWERY CO, LTD.]

-- Sake type Junmai Daiginjo
+■ Sake type ......
+Junmai Daiginjo

-- Rice-polishing ratio Ultra-flat 50%
+Rice-polishing ratio ....
+Ultra-flat 50%

-- Alcohol percentage 15.0%
+■ Alcohol percentage ....
+15.0%

-- Production area Fukushima
+Production area ......
+Fukushima

-- Awards, etc. In 2009, platinum award in the category "Sake which fits to crab" at the "Great Jizake Show"
+■ Awards, etc. ......
+In 2009, platinum award in the category "Sake which fits to crab" at the "Great Jizake Show"

 In 2010, platinum award in the category "Sake which fits to ikura (salmon roe)" at the "Great Jizake Show" In 2011, platinum award in the category "Cold sake which fits to cheese" at the "Great Jizake Show"

 IWC Sake 2020 - Silver

 Product story

 Minowamon is the name of the main gate to Nihonmatsu castle, a beautiful structure dating from the Edo period.
 This junmai daiginjo sake, brewed by the traditional kimoto method, was the first in Japan produced using the super-flat rice-polishing technique developed by Daishichi, with the end goal to remove all components that might result in an undesirable taste.
 The result is a clean, refreshing sake that carries a naturally fragrant aroma, coupled with its soft mellow mouthfeel.

-About the Sake brewery

-In 1752, Daishichi Sake Brewery was founded.
+About the Sake brewery In 1752, Daishichi Sake Brewery was founded.
 At the 16th National Sake Competition (1938), "Daishichi" won the highest first prize and became well known throughout Japan.
 "Daishichi" was quick to turn its attention to the world and now exports to more than 20 countries in Europe, America, and Asia, and has won high acclaim on the world's most prestigious stages, including the toast at the G8 Toyako Summit, royal banquets in Europe, and the finest restaurants in many countries.